charlesglucas/ofbm_tools/README.md

-OFBM tools
+OFBM Tools
 ===

 ## Description
-OFBM tools is a multivariate self-similarity analysis matlab package.
+OFBM Tools is a multivariate self-similarity analysis matlab package.
 It permits to estimate and count the values of scaling exponents across multivariate time series modeled by an operator fractional Brownian motion (ofBm).
 The estimation is based on linear regressions of wavelet eigenvalues across scales.
 The clustering strategy relies on parametric pairwise hypothesis tests between successive ordered estimates: two bootstrap-based estimation methods are proposed for the test parameters.

 ## Requirements
 The following matlab package is required: [WLBMF](https://www.irit.fr/~Herwig.Wendt/software.html).